 ACTIVE ENROLLMENT IN CLEANPOWERSF

 CLEANPOWERSF MAP: PERCENT ACTIVE OUT OF TOTAL ELIGIBLE BY ZIP CODE

 HOW THE DEPARTMENT IS PERFORMING

 CleanPowerSF began delivering cleaner energy to San Francisco neighborhoods in May 2016.
-CleanPowerSF will enroll San Francisco neighborhoods in phases, with a target of enrolling 100% of eligible accounts by July 2019, or sooner, if possible.
+CleanPowerSF will enroll San Francisco customers in phases, with a target of enrolling 100% of eligible accounts by July 2019.
 CleanPowerSF has surpassed their Phase 1 plan to enroll 75,000 customers by 2018: at the end of FY2016-17, 76,055 (20% of all eligible) customers were enrolled in CleanPowerSF.

-To remain on timeline, small quarterly enrollments will occur in July, October and January of FY2017-18, and a major enrollment is planned for May 2018.
+To remain on timeline, small quarterly enrollments will occur in October and January of FY2018-19, and a major enrollment is planned for April 2019.

-The SFPUC has set a target for CleanPowerSF's default Green service to achieve a 50% renewable energy content by 2020, or sooner if possible.
-By comparison, the State of California requires that all electricity retailers provide 33% of power from eligible renewable resources by 2020.
-CleanPowerSF is above that target today, as the Green service currently includes 40% eligible renewable energy.
+CleanPowerSF has set a target for the default Green service to achieve the California Energy Commission’s requirement that all electricity retailers provide 33% of power from eligible renewable resources by 2020.
+CleanPowerSF is above that target, as the Green service is currently 43% renewable energy.

 HOW PERFORMANCE IS MEASURED

 The number of eligible and participating service is derived from regular reports provided by PG&E and verified by SFPUC staff.